keindev/get-substitution-index/README.md

 > An easy way to collect regular expressions search results.

-It often happens that you need to get an array of search results from several regular expressions.
+It you need to get an array of search results from several regular expressions.
 But search results may overlap and duplicate.
-This package will help you get clean ideas from the results of this search.
+This package will help you get clean results of this search.

 ## Install